canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-mac-os/install-microk8s-on-mac-os.md

 ## Spinning up a VM with MicroK8s
 Duration: 5:00

-To install MicroK8s from the command line use the following commands(Make sure you have Multipass installed):
+To install MicroK8s from the command line, use the following commands (make sure you have Multipass installed):

 ```bash
 multipass launch --name microk8s-vm --mem 4G --disk 40G